cfagiani/datasponge/README.md

 * Jobs are now configured via a JSON file
 * There is a RESTful API for submitting and querying job status
 * Properties can be overridden by creating application.properties in a "config" directory under the directory where the app is installed
+* The job can be run on an ensemble of hosts by running multiple instances of datasponge connecting to a single message broker

+###Potential Enhancements and TODOs
+* better error handling for the REST API including validation
+* stand-alone job validation tool (schema validation?)
+* heartbeats and node-reassignments when nodes fail
+* base RSS/Atom extractor
+* handle different types of binary content (xlsx, etc) for text search
+* UI for submitting/monitoring crawl jobs
+* ability to abort jobs
+* more tests
+* ability to load class files(for custom DataAdatpers) from external jars/locations